FIRMMsoftware/firmm_docs/docs/FIRMM_USAGE.md

 <div class="page-break"></div>

-**Using FIRMM**

-## Start Options
+#Start Options
+FIRMM can be run on a current scan or on a previous scan.
-In the upper right of the browser, there is a set of buttons:
+In the upper right of the browser, you should see the following set of buttons:

 ![FIRMM start button](img/FIRMM_start_button.png)

-You can click the start button to process a current DICOM series or click the "Load previous scan button" to process an old JSON
+You can click the start button to process a current DICOM series or click the "Load Previous Scan" button to load a visual representation of a previous scan.

-## Loading an Current Scan
+## Loading an Current DICOM Series
-Once you press start, a list of potential folders will appear.
-Select the folder you want to monitor, and press "Run" to start processing
+Once you press start, a list of potential folders will appear, as shown below.

+PUT FOLDER SELECTION PICTURE HERE

+Select the appropriate folder, and press the "Run" button to start processing.

-## Loading JSONs
+## Loading a Previous JSON
-As well as using FIRMM to display real-time scan information, you can also use it to load a visual representation of previous scans.
 As each scan is processed by FIRMM, information about it is written to a JSON, which is moved to `~/FIRMM/v2.1.0/django/complete_JSONs` after FIRMM stops.

-You can click the "load previous scan" button to load any JSON currently in the `complete_JSONs` directory.
+By clicking the "Load Previous Scan" button you can load any JSON currently in the `complete_JSONs` directory.

 **Note: the JSONs created by FIRMM are stored in the `complete_JSONs` folder indefinitely unless moved by the user.
 As well as motion information, these JSONs contain information from the DICOM headers such as the Patient ID and Patient Name entered by the scan operator during patient registration.
 Users are responsible for restricting access to the JSONs created by FIRMM as appropriate.**